 public philosophy projects

 Public service of philosophy

-Philosophy has an important role to play and one of our goals is to make it more accessible to everyone in our society.
-Not only in the form of literature and lectures but rather in form of a living community of inquiry, where we think together, exchange ideas and make sense of the world we are living in.
+Philosophy has an important role to play and one of our goals is to make it more accessible to everyone in society, not only in the form of literature and lectures but rather in the form of a living community of inquiry, where we think together, exchange ideas and make sense of the world we are living in.
 The fast-paced changing world requires reflection and communication.